nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <span id="heading_start_weekly_meetings">{{ icon_team }} Start weekly project meetings</span>
 <div id="desc_start_weekly_meetings">

 * We recommend you start weekly project meetings now.
 You can use the meeting to do tP tasks, but also help each other do iP tasks.
-On a related note, ==it is also acceptable to discuss weekly post-lecture quiz (if any) together with team members as you do the quiz== i.e., discuss and decide the answer collectively, but you should not give away your answers to someone who was not part of that discussion.
+On a related note, ==it is also acceptable to discuss weekly Canvas quiz (if any) together with team members as you do the quiz== i.e., discuss and decide the answer collectively, but you should not give away your answers to someone who was not part of that discussion.
 </div>
 {#====================================================================================================================#}
 <span id="heading_decide_project_direction">{{ icon_team }} Decide on an overall project direction %%(user profile, problem addressed)%%</span>